dxw/playbook/guides/running-a-discovery-kick-off-workshop.md

 ## Using the workshop outputs

-The question sheets create ready-made outputs from the workshop.
-You can transcribe the points you collect into a document, or into another tool like Trello or Miro.
+The question sheets, sticky notes or cards create ready-made outputs from the workshop.
+You can transcribe points from paper sheets or sticky notes into another document or tool like Trello or Miro.
+And you can sort related items into groups under each question.

 From there you can use the answers to: